DemisoDaba/Filling_Missed-Data/For_StreamFlow/Step2/README.md

-The output can look like below table from Step1 output.
+*The output can look like below table :point_down: from Step1 output*

 |   Year   |  Month  |  Dates  |  Values  |
 |----------|---------|---------|----------|